davidetacchini/pygicord/README.md

 | Config.RICH    | first, previous, stop, next, last, input, lock |

 ### Note
-You must set `force_lock` to True if you want to add the lock to all other configurations.
+Config.RICH is the only config to have the lock set by default.
+You must set `force_lock` to True if you want to add it to all other configurations.

+### Example

 ```py
 from pygicord import Config, Paginator